Effective iSBNT practitioners

 Think of as many solutions to the problem as you can

-Look at the advantages & disadvantages of each solution
+Look at the advantages and disadvantages of each solution

-Plan and agree the steps to carry it out
+Plan the steps needed to carry it out

 The content of treatment is as important as the style of its delivery.
 The competent practitioner will...